-• These N-equations for optimum predictor or filter coefficients are called "Normal Equations," which are also known as Wiener-Hopf or Yule-Walker equations.
-They are solved by either a matrix inversion process or Levinson-Durbin type recursive algorithms or their special forms including LaRoux-Geugen integer algorithm are used in speech coding, especially in the framework of LPC based codecs of the mobile phone technology.
-(Solution will be discussed in Chapter 9.)
-Let us now compute the predictors for the scalar DPCM system at hand.
+Optimum h_j are found from a so-called "Normal Equations," which are also known as Wiener-Hopf or Yule-Walker equations obtained by an optimization process.

+General solution of these normal equations requires a matrix inversion, which is extremely costly for on-line data compression tasks.
+Levinson-Durbin type recursive algorithms or their special forms including LaRoux-Geugen integer algorithm are used in speech coding, especially in the framework of LPC based codecs of the mobile phone technology.